C.J. Abrams Preview, Player Props: Nationals vs. Marlins

-On Sunday, C.J.
-Abrams (batting .179 in his past 10 games) and the Washington Nationals play the Miami Marlins, whose starting pitcher will be JT Chargois.
-First pitch is at 1:40 PM ET.
+After going 0-for-4 in his last game, C.J.
+Abrams and the Washington Nationals take on the Miami Marlins (who will hand the ball to Braxton Garrett) at 7:05 PM ET on Thursday.

-In his last game he had a hitless performance (0-for-4) against the Marlins.
+He had a hitless showing in his last game (0-for-4) against the Blue Jays.

 C.J.
 Abrams Game Info & Props vs. the Marlins